- Yoga Radio: April 8, 2015 – No Radio Show Today

 Let’s start with music.
 I took guitar lessons from a couple of wonderful teachers while I was young, and learned all sorts of things.
 There are the strings and the frets.
 You push down on a string with your left hand, and pluck the string with your right hand.
-The note changes based on which string your hand is on, and which fret.
+The note cheap nba jerseys changes based on which string your hand is on, and which fret.
 And, not so oddly, the frets are located so that the strings play various notes and the whole instrument is tuned so that you can play any note, over a wide range.

 To learn the guitar, you start by doing.
-There is theory, like scales (relationships between tones) and how to combine notes to make chords.
+There is theory, like scales (relationships cheap jerseys between tones) and how to combine notes to make chords.
 Then you get into keys, which are the ‘scales’ or sets of notes that are in the song, or a portion of a song.
 You’ve heard the “key of D” (this might be a song like Jingle Bells), or minor keys such as “A minor” (this might be a blues song, like the great Les Brers in A minor by the Allman Brothers)

 And there is the structure of songs.
-Songs have an introduction, a main melody, sometimes they build up to a peak, and then a ‘cool down’ to the end.
+Songs have an introduction, a main melody, sometimes they build Life up to a peak, and then a ‘cool down’ to the end.
 Along the way, there are portions that resonate and portions that create discord (a ‘tension’ between the notes).
 There are repetitions of the melody, and variations on a theme.

 Regarding the machines at my work, the more that I look at them and watch them in operation, the more that I understand them.
 The basic design of the letter inserting machine was developed in the 1920’s.
 Since then, it has been improved and refined, most lately with the addition of electronic controls.
 Recently I was adjusting the settings for a complicated job, and had the opportunity to study a small section of the machine.
 I looked at the part of the machine where one piece of paper is pulled from the bottom of a stack… there were 11 possible adjustments in that one area.
-I wondered why those adjustments were consciously built into the machine.
+I wondered why those adjustments were consiously built into the machine.
 I concluded that the engineers that study, invent, design, and manufacture these machines designed the adjustments so that during certain types of production, the machine runs smoothly.

 While standing at, staring at and thinking about that machine, I realized that Mr. Iyengar has acquired that kind of knowledge of the body and mind, by studying it for 75 years within the context of yoga.

 Then, add the computer infrastructure at work, with the connectivity within the building via our LAN and to the ‘outside world’ via the Internet.
 Many of the functions of these computers are called services or ‘daemons’.
-The computers wait for an inquiry of some sort, and then respond.
+The computers wait for an inquiry of some sort, Welcome and then respond.
 Each service has it’s own function (i.e. a web server, email server, telephone service, etc).
 This alone has taken years and years to put together.
 And as I progress, so do the capabilities of networks and computers in general.
 It is a never ending process of self renewal and advancement.

 How does one learn all of this?
 I guess you could say ‘the hard way’, or perhaps ‘the only way’.
-Trial and error, lots of experiments, many times of frustration or lack of progress, and a cumulative increase in knowlege and capability over time.
+Trial and error, lots of experiments, wholesale jerseys many times of frustration or lack of progress, and a cumulative increase in knowlege and capability over time.